Aliases for FPR1 Gene

 GeneCards Summary for FPR1 Gene

 FPR1 (Formyl Peptide Receptor 1) is a Protein Coding gene.
 Diseases associated with FPR1 include Susceptibility To Localized Juvenile Periodontitis and Periodontitis.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and RAGE receptor binding.
 An important paralog of this gene is FPR2.

 UniProtKB/Swiss-Prot Summary for FPR1 Gene